kblaszczak-intel/openvino/docs/IE_DG/supported_plugins/AUTO.md

 For more details, read the Introduction to [Introduction to Inference Engine Device Query API](../../../docs/IE_DG/InferenceEngine_QueryAPI.md) or see how it works in our samples.

 ### Performance Hints
-The PERFORMANCE_HINT parameter enables you to specify a performance mode for the plugin to be more efficient for particular use cases.
+The ov::hint::performance_mode (PERFORMANCE_HINT) parameter enables you to specify a performance mode for the plugin to be more efficient for particular use cases.

-#### THROUGHPUT/TPUT
+#### ov::hint::PerformanceMode::THROUGHPUT (InferenceEngine::PluginConfigParams::THROUGHPUT)
 This mode prioritizes high throughput, balancing between latency and power.
 It is best suited for tasks involving multiple jobs, like inference of video feeds or large numbers of images.

 #### LATENCY